mlresearch/v48/_posts/2016-06-11-ustinovskiy16.md

 ---
-title: Meta--Gradient Boosted Decision Tree Model for Weight and Target Learning
+title: Meta–Gradient Boosted Decision Tree Model for Weight and Target Learning
 abstract: Labeled training data is an essential part of any supervised machine learning framework.
 In practice, there is a trade-off between the quality of a label and its cost.
 In this paper, we consider a problem of learning to rank on a large-scale